 If you’re reading this article right now, you’ve likely watched and read SEO experts ramble on endlessly about creating awesome content and getting lots of back-links to it.
 This is all well and good, but creating the right content is the key.
 To do this, you need to target the best keywords when planning and creating your content.
 Ideally, you want to choose easy to rank keywords in order to get the best chance at ranking quickly on search engines, especially Google.

-Optimizing your content for long tail keywords with low competition can help you rank quickly in search engines.
+Optimizing your content for long tail keywords with low SEO difficulty can help you rank quickly in search engines.

 Oftentimes, the best keywords to base your content around are keyword phrases that are three words or longer.
 These are often known as “long tail keywords.”
-If you can find the ones that other websites aren’t targeting, you can quickly find exactly what content to write with a built-in audience that’s already looking for content related to these keywords.
+If you can find keyword phrases that other websites aren’t targeting, you can quickly find exactly what content to write with a built-in audience that’s already looking for content related to these keywords.

 How do you find these magical, quick-to-rank, “low hanging fruit” keywords?
 First, use a tool like Keywordtool.io or Ubersuggest to find long-tail keywords people are searching.
 Ubersuggest was long my tool of choice since it gives you traffic and competition details for free, but the daily usage is now extremely limited without a subscription, so plan your usage accordingly.
 The Google AdSense Keyword Planner is completely free, although the search volume data aren’t precise; instead, they are grouped into “buckets” with huge ranges.

-The best long-tail keywords to build content around are those with about 500 to 1,000 average searches a month with low organic competition, also known as SEO competition.
+The best long-tail keywords to build content around are those with about 500 to 1,000 average searches a month with low SEO difficulty, also known as organic search competition.
 But, what’s important is that keyword phrases with more than 10 monthly searches on Google are worth considering for individual pieces of content.
 You want to vary your keyword phrases to give more opportunities for searchers to potentially find your content.

 Can you rank in the top five positions in Google Search results for your keywords?